Online French & Reading Tutor

 WHAT DO OUR VOLUNTEERS DO?

-Frontier College Ottawa’s Homework Club program provides homework help to children and youth all over Canada.
+United for Literacy programs provides homework help to children and youth all over Canada.
 We are currently offering online tutoring support to students, which provides greater flexibility and convenience for both volunteers and students.

 WHERE AND WHEN DO OUR ACTIVITIES TAKE PLACE?

 Tutoring sessions occur once a week via video conference call (Zoom, MS Teams, Google Classroom) and last approximately one hour each.
 Sessions are scheduled based on tutors’ and learners’ availability.
-When our programs start to return back in person, sessions will be held at partnering public libraries in Ottawa.
-More details on the library program will soon follow.

 HOW CAN YOU APPLY?